‘Cash Me Ousside’: Danielle Bregoli Declares War On The Kardashians

 According to TMZ, the “Cash Me Ousside” girl took aim at the Kardashians, starting with Kylie Jenner first.
 Bregoli took aim at the youngest sister’s recently evolving body and face.

-“It seems like she wants attention so bad, like lil’ b****h would do anything,”
+“It seems like she wants attention so bad, like lil’ b****h would do anything.”

-Hmm, that sounds like someone else that Dr. Phil viewers have recently been paying attention to.
+That sounds like someone else Dr. Phil viewers have recently been paying attention to.
 Could it be that Bregoli hates Kylie Jenner because they have something in common?

 “How do you go from f**kin’ lips the size of a twig, and a body that looks like a f**kin’ paperclip, and now you look like an hourglass?”
 Bregoli asked during an interview with Power 106.